Code-Institute-Submissions/CitiesInCountries/README.md

 ### Technological Design Decision
 Opted for a Dashboard Information Architecture as it's the easiest for a User to use, though not always to design and develop for.

 Grid Layouts and Flexbox are used for the layout of the Dashboard.
 To further my understaning and skill development, I've opted for vanilla HTML 5 and CSS 3, as opposed to using one of many frameworks.
 I also opted for vanilla JavaScript as far as I can manage, however, I use D3 to create the real-time dynamic population graphs.
-I do this to ensure I fully(?) understand the workings before embarking on simplification by using frameworks. jQuery is not necessary for this project as JavaScript has the same functions built-in, however, in future jQuery is good for more complex uses (not required for this simple design).
+I do this to ensure I understand the workings before embarking on simplification by using frameworks. jQuery is not necessary for this project as JavaScript has the same functions built-in, however, in future jQuery is good for more complex uses (not required for this simple design).

 Using GitHub as a repository and GitPages for publishing the website is an easy choice to make, as it works well and is easy to use.